KittyCAD/cli/README.md

 # cli

-The KittyCAD command line tool.
+The Zoo command line tool.

 The instructions below refer to instructions for contributing to the repo.